knieriem/tinygo-stm32g0/README.md

 This repository contains files adding initial support for STM32G0 microcontrollers to TinyGo.

-The implementation is based on existing ones for L0 and L5, using a recent revision (v0.30.0+) from the dev branch of TinyGo.
+The implementation is based on existing ones for L0 and L5, using a recent revision (v0.35.0+) of TinyGo.
 It is a work in progress;
 once remaining problems are resolved, it could be integrated into TinyGo.
 So far UART, GPIO, I²C and SPI have been used successfully on